Pisaster brevispinus: Reproduction and life cycle

 Pink sea stars are primarily gonochoric, which is to say that individuals are either male or female.
 Each arm contains two gonads.
 These stars lift their central discs off the bottom to spawn, releasing their microscopic gametes into the water.
 Their eggs are 165 um in diameter.
 It is thought that groups of stars use environmental signals to coordinate spawning to increase the chances of fertilization.
 Once fertilization has occurred, the zygote develops into a planktonic larva which feeds on small algae.
 The larva proceeds through several developmental phases.
 It becomes a gastrula in 2 to 3 days, a bipinnaria in 5 days, and finally a brachiolaria.
 Towards the end of the last stage the larva develops a large sack like structure, a primordium, and begins searching for a suitable surface on which to settle.
-After settling to the bottom, the larva developss into a juvenile sea star.
+After settling to the bottom, the larva develops into a juvenile sea star.